-This is usually what I do to make this recipe: Simply add 1 Tbsp Apple Cider Vinegar to 500g soy yoghurt, stir well and place the yoghurt in a cheesecloth and suspend over a bowl for about 45-60 minutes, or ideally overnight.
-The liquid from the yoghurt will collect in the bowl below and you’re left with a thicker, denser quark in the cloth, which is perfect for the filling of this recipe.
+This is usually what I do to make this recipe: Simply add 1 Tbsp Apple Cider Vinegar to 500g soy yoghurt, stir well, place the yoghurt in a cheesecloth and suspend over a bowl for about 45-60 minutes, or ideally overnight.
+The liquid from the yoghurt will collect in the bowl below and you're left with a thicker, denser quark in the cloth, which is perfect for the filling of this recipe.

 What you'll need to make this Vegan Cherry Quark Crumble Recipe

 - Cold vegan butter

 - 4 'flax-eggs'(4 Tbsp Flaxseeds, 8 Tbsp water)

 - Vanilla extract